Dark Sun Campaign Setting, Expanded and Revised: Contents

-This revised campaign set for the Dark Sun setting takes into account the extraordinary political and physical changes that the world of Athas has undergone in the time since the release of the original Dark Sun Boxed Set.
+This revised campaign set for the Dark Sun setting includes the significant political and physical changes that the world of Athas has undergone in the time since the release of the original Dark Sun Boxed Set.
 This set expanded the campaign area to eight times its original size.
-Included are three large, colorful maps which provide topographical and geographical details of Athas, one of which is a large-scale cloth map that details the central campaign area.
+Included in the set are three large, colorful maps which present topographical and geographical information about Athas, one of which is a large-scale cloth map that details the main campaign area.

-Also included in the set are a referee's screen and four books: "Mystery of the Ancients" is a beginning adventure, "The Wanderer's Chronicle" is a description of the campaign world, and "The Age of Heroes" and "The Way of the Psionicist" are rule books.
-"The Way of the Psionicist" re-presents the psionics rules contained in Player's Option: Skills & Powers.
+Also included in the set are a gamemaster's screen and four books: "Mystery of the Ancients" is an adventure for beginning player characters, "The Wanderer's Chronicle" provides a description of the campaign world, and "The Age of Heroes" and "The Way of the Psionicist" are books of rules specific to the setting.
+"The Way of the Psionicist" reproduces the psionics rules from Player's Option: Skills & Powers.

-Campaign time starts shortly after a number of sorcerer kings have been deposed.
+The time period of the campaign begins not long after a number of sorcerer kings were deposed.